qacwnfq/arestocats-plugin/README.md

 ## Plugin Configuration

-The configuration is easy, since only one required and one optional field have to be configured.
+The configuration is easy, since only two required and one optional field have to be configured.
 All other information is taken care of (automatically) by the aRESTocats toolkit.
-See the help icons next to the two respective fields for more information.
+See the help icons next to the three respective fields for more information.
 ![](images/config.jpg?raw=true)